Evans RealFeel Practice Pad

 Feel and Playability

-The bottom side is better described as a tire type of rubber, noticeably harder in texture and darker in color.
-It is a harder material and doesn’t have as much rebound to it, and can be described as a conditioning pad – an alternative to work your hands and muscles a little differently.
+The bottom side is noticeably harder in texture and darker in color.
+It has less rebound and feels more like playing on a wood surface.
+It offers an alternative to work your hands and muscles a little differently.

 Portability and Design